The Personals (1982 film)

 The Personals is a 1982 romantic comedy written and directed by Peter Markle.
-It was shot in Minneapolis.
+The film tells the story of a divorced magazine publisher who uses personal advertisements to find romance in Minneapolis.
+It was shot in Minneapolis and features prominently the city's lakes and urban locations.
 The film was picked up for distribution by Roger Corman's New World Pictures.

 Production

-Writer/director Peter Markle's first feature film, it was made with a SAG cast recruited from the Guthrie Theater and a nonunion crew.
-Principal photography was May–September 1980, with additional takes and pickups through December and continuing into August 1981.
-It was shot on 16 mm, and blown up to 35 mm for theater screenings.
+The film was Peter Markle's directorial debut.
+It was made with a SAG cast recruited from the Guthrie Theater and a nonunion crew.
+Principal photography took place from May to September 1980, with additional takes and pickups continuing through December and into August 1981.
+It was shot on 16 mm and blown up to 35 mm for theatrical screenings.

-It was filmed in and around Minneapolis, including such landmarks as the Lake of the Isles, Bde Maka Ska, and the Minneapolis Institute of Art.
+It was filmed in and around Minneapolis, including such landmarks as the Lake of the Isles, Bde Maka Ska, Lake Harriet, and the Minneapolis Institute of Art.
+The film features prominent scenes of roller-skating around the Minneapolis lakes.
 As a low budget, independent film, the homes of director Markle, writer Wells, and actor Schoppert were used as filming locations as well.

 Plot

-A man whose wife has left him starts dating again by placing ads in newspaper personal columns.
-He gets some letters and he dates around the Minnesota area.
+Bill Henrikson (Bill Schoppert), a magazine publisher in Minneapolis, places a personal advertisement after his wife Jennifer leaves him for another man.
+His married friend Paul (Paul Eiding) persuades the reluctant Bill to submit an ad in The Twin Cities Reader describing himself as a "SWM, 32" interested in Picasso and chicken Kiev.

+Bill receives multiple responses and begins dating.
+His first date with Shelly (Victoria Dakil), a single mother, ends early when her candid discussion of divorce and children, combined with spilled wine and direct advances, makes him uncomfortable.

+Encouraged by Paul, Bill corresponds with Adrian (Karen Landry), a psychologist.
+After meeting at a professional party, they begin dating and spend time roller-skating around Minneapolis lakes while sharing details about their families and relationships.

+Adrian reveals she is married to David but claims their marriage is failing.
+She continues living with David while pursuing her relationship with Bill.
+Their affair intensifies until David confronts them at the Minneapolis Institute of Art, demanding to know the nature of their relationship.
+After a physical argument, Adrian leaves with David, ending the affair.

+Bill confides his fears about repeating patterns of heartbreak to Paul, who reassures him that dating is a learning process and encourages him not to lose hope of finding love.